muses-code-js/express-workshop-2/_steps/step03.md

 ## About console.log()

-Currently, your server is doing nothing but printing the message `Server has started listening on port 8080.` using the `console.log()` function.
+Right now, your server is doing one thing: using the `console.log()` function to print the message `Server has started listening on port 8080.`

-`console.log()` is used to display messages in the terminal (AKA the console) that your application is running from.
-We refer to these as "console" or "log" messages.
-These messages are commonly used to display status information or serious error messages from your program as it is running.
-They are only displayed in the terminal where your application is running, the users of your app will not see them.
+The `console.log()` function displays messages in the terminal, also known as the console.
+We call these 'console' or 'log' messages, and they only appear in the terminal where your application is running - users of your app don't see them.

-We also use `console.log()` when debugging our app.
-When something didn't work as you expected, you can temporarily add `console.log()` statements to your program to check the value of variables etc so see what is really going on.
-These lines are then removed once we have fixed the problem.
+When an app is complete, we generally use log messages to display status information and error messages from our program.
+While we're still building the app, though, we can also use `console.log()` to look into what the program is doing while it runs.
+For example, we can use `console.log()` to check the value of a variable before and after an operation to make sure that our program is doing what we expect it to do.

-We'll frequently add lines like this in this workshop so you can see what is happening behind the scenes.
+This workshop uses `console.log()` a lot to make sure you can see what is happening in each part of the code.
+You can remove them if you like - just remember that `console.log()` is useful when you're trying to debug a problem.